For Email Newsletters you can trust

+A yeast advertisement that focuses on very old ideas associating poor digestion and ill health with dense bread.
 A wonderful massively interesting trade card for Warner’s Safe Yeast circa 1885-1890.
-To this day, companies sell products by creating fear and then offering a solution.
-This ad falls squarely in the fear mongering tradition.
-It would not have seemed… Read more
+To this day, companies sell products by creating fear and… Read more

 Today, as part of my work on the glossary section of the history of bread I’m writing for UC Press, I have been researching the British Northern dialect term knodden cake, and its Standard English parallel, kneaded cake.
 I’m still… Read more